showlab/EgoVLP/README.md

 - For the usage of EgoMCQ, please refer to `./data_loader/EgoClip_EgoMCQ_dataset.py`.

 ## 🏋️‍️ Pretraining
-- We pretrain EgoVLP on 4 nodes, each with 8 A100 GPUs (10 epochs in about two days).
+> We pretrain EgoVLP on 4 nodes, each with 8 A100 GPUs (10 epochs in about two days).

-`python3 -m torch.distributed.launch
+- Train on EgoClip:  `python3 -m torch.distributed.launch
   --nnodes=$HOST_NUM
   --node_rank=$INDEX
   --master_addr $CHIEF_IP